 I also work as an examiner during the examination season and take great pleasure in helping my own students perfect their technique to achieve the highest possible grades.
-For many students completing a Biology course at school is an important step in recognising long held aspirations and I want to do my best to help them realise these.
-Seeing students work really hard over many years and eventually secure places at University or on apprenticeships fills me with joy.
+For many students completing a Biology course at school is an important step in recognising long held aspirations and I do my best to help them realise these.
+Seeing students work really hard over many years and eventually secure a place at university or on an apprenticeship scheme fills me with joy.

-How is it going so far in St Gabriel’s?
+How is it going so far at St Gabriel’s?

-I am settling in well at St Gabriel’s and enjoying being back in school after teaching remotely last term.
-The students at St Gabriel’s are so polite, enthusiastic and hardworking.
-They really value education and the opportunities that doing as well as one can in school brings.
-I am really enjoying getting to know them and love being asked questions by the students.
+I am settling in well; the students are so polite, enthusiastic and hardworking.
+They really value education and the opportunities that doing as well as you possibly can brings.
+I am enjoying getting to know my teaching groups and love being asked questions by the students.

-The other members of staff have been so welcoming, especially in the science department where I spend most of my time.
-Any science teacher is very reliant on the technical staff and we are very fortunate that at St Gabriel’s they are fantastic, especially in thinking of creative ways to support socially distanced safe experiments.
+All the Senior School staff have been so welcoming, especially the Science Department where I spend most of my time.
+Any Science teacher is very reliant on the technical staff and we are fortunate to have a fantastic team, who come up with creative ways to support socially distanced safe experiments.

-As the days draw in it seemed like a good opportunity to focus on the photosynthesis topic during Biology week.
-We modified how we carry out some practical investigations to allow them to continue with me not getting too close to the students.
-Year 11 students enjoyed investigating the effect of light intensity on the rate of photosynthesis.
-Year 8 made an excellent effort at preparing leaves for staining with iodine.
+As the days draw in, it seemed like a good opportunity to focus on photosynthesis during Biology Week.
+We modified how we carried out some practical investigations to allow them to continue without me getting too close to the students.
+Year 11 students enjoyed investigating the effect of light intensity on the rate of photosynthesis; Year 8 made an excellent effort at preparing leaves for staining with iodine.

-What are some interesting career paths for any pupil interested in Biology?
+What are some interesting career paths for any pupils interested in Biology?

-The thing I have realised about as a teacher is how the GCSE and A level Biology courses help students develop such a broad range of skills.
-It’s not just being able to recall the equation for respiration!
-Critical thinking and problem solving are skills that set students up for any career.
-At A level in particular a great deal of lateral thinking is required which is an invaluable life skill.
+As a teacher, I realise that GCSE and A level Biology courses help students develop a broad range of skills.
+It is not just about being able to recall the equation for respiration, critical thinking and problem solving are skills that set students up for any career.
+At A level, in particular, a great deal of lateral thinking is required, which is an invaluable life skill.

-Since becoming a teacher I have had the pleasure of supporting students pursue careers in veterinary medicine, medicine, paramedic science, midwifery, marine science, nursing and physiotherapy to name but a few.
-Career opportunities also exist in business and industry, science communication and publishing and clinical trials among others.
+Since becoming a teacher I have supported students in pursuing careers in veterinary medicine, medicine, paramedic science, midwifery, marine science, nursing and physiotherapy.
+Career opportunities also exist in business and industry, science communication and publishing and clinical trials, to name but a few.

 Who is your hero?

-I have the upmost admiration for Michelle Obama, her sheer determination and hard work truly shows where education can lead you no matter what your background.
-I love her positive outlook to social barriers and the way she encourages young people not to dwell on negative aspects of their circumstances but to work their way to overcome them.
+I have the upmost admiration for Michelle Obama, her sheer determination and hard work truly show where education can lead you no matter what your background.
+I love her positive outlook to social barriers and the way she encourages young people not to dwell on negative aspects of their circumstances but to work on ways to overcome them.

 What is your view on solving some of the worlds problems today?

-I think the most interesting and possibly the most important question at present is the development of a vaccine for the coronavirus.
+I think the most interesting, and possibly the most important, question at present is the development of a vaccine for coronavirus.
 The work of scientists is rarely recognised by the media and the public but now this is in the public eye it is great.
-Of personal interest to me is the development of medicines for the treatment and prevention of diseases such as malaria which affect the world poorest nations.
+Of personal interest to me is the development of medicines for the treatment and prevention of diseases, such as malaria, which affect the world's poorest nations.